 Each class is responsible for a display board along the main corridor.
-At the appropriate times during the year, geography learning will be evidenced on these displays.
+At the end of each term displays are to be updated to reflect the current terms learning.
+At some point throughout the year, the display will showcase the class's geography learning.

 Each class will have a geography working wall or area.
-The enquiry question and key knowledge organiser must be displayed.
-Vocabulary must also be displayed (big, clear and obvious) this can be used during warm up sessions.
-The working wall is to be added to.
+The unit question and key knowledge organiser must be displayed.
+Vocabulary must also be displayed (big, clear and obvious) this can be used during retrieval practice.
+The working wall is to be added to during the unit.